Greece: 10 Day Itinerary Ideas

 2. Athens ⇒ Delphi

 To reach the site on your own, it is best to hire a car.
-Discover Cars offer car hire in Greece, and have a wide variety of car types for various budgets.
+Discover Cars offer car hire in Greece, and have a variety of car types for various budgets.
 They analyze all of the car operators in the area, and list the best offers.

-Another highlight is the view of the theater from above, surrounded by the hills leading to Mount Parnassus.
-The tour ended with a guided visit to the on-site Archaeological Museum of Delphi.
+The day tour ends with a visit to the on-site Archaeological Museum of Delphi.
 We had lunch, then made a quick stop in the ski town of Arachova.

 3. Athens ⇒ Cape Sounion

-We booked a morning day tour out of Athens and up the coast to the ruins of the Temple of Poseidon at Cape Sounion, built in 440BC.
-We got there early, beat the crowds, and enjoyed amazing views!
-We spent 2 hours there, which was the perfect amount of time.Temple of Poseidon, Sounion, Sounio, Greece
+Today, book a morning day tour out of Athens and up the coast to the ruins of the Temple of Poseidon at Cape Sounion, built in 440BC.

 Lodging: Overnight on the “Blue Horizon” ferry.